Learn more

-Business teams today have hit a breaking point with traditional methods of getting value from data.
-The data modeling and business intelligence toolkit forces them to learn complex coding and data concepts so that they can use data to make decisions.
-Because of advances in the modern data stack, such as data warehouses, analytics engineering, and data observability, they now have a reliable single source of truth.
-Combining this with an open semantic layer in tools such as dbt and Metrics Flow makes observability possible.
+Business teams have hit a breaking point with traditional methods analyzing data.
+The data modeling and business intelligence toolkit forces everyone at in a data-driven organization to learn complex coding, data concepts and visualization so that they can use data to make decisions.
+Through the advances in the modern data stack, such as data warehouses, analytics engineering, and semantic layers, the business teams now have a reliable single source of truth on which observability can be used.
+Business teams can use tools like Push.ai to subscribe to metrics they care about and receive automated updates and insights that give them real-time observability of their data.

 What is Observability